ReactiveX/rxjs/CONTRIBUTING.md

   generation

 ### Scope
-The scope could be anything specifying place of the commit change.
+The scope could be anything specifying the place of the commit change.
 For example `Observable`, `Subject`, `switchMap`, etc.

 ### Subject